grahamflick/Minimal-Composition-MEG-Design-Materials/README.md

 Bemis, D. K., & Pylkkänen, L. (2011).
 Simple composition: A magnetoencephalography investigation into the comprehension of minimal linguistic phrases.
 Journal of Neuroscience, 31(8), 2801-2814.

 # Outline of this repository:
 This repo contains code and materials to run an experimental procedure that closely follows B & P 2011.
 The experiment is written in Presentation's SDL language, using a pair of python scripts to generate pseudo-random stimuli lists for a set of subjects.
+For an example of how to use these scripts, see example.py .
 Experimental materials are located in redboat/Stim.

 # Experiment Summary: See original paper for complete methods
 Subjects performed two tasks, in alternating blocks: